One small farmer at a time

 Making Biochar [Editor’s gloss]

 Sr. Paulette recognizes that small farmers are poor, busy and malnourished.
 They cannot afford to buy or make expensive machines.
-They do not have the time to spend doing something that will take too time.
+They do not have the time to spend doing something that will take too much time.
 During the dry season, there is not enough food and most people are not strong enough to do hard tasks.

 Sr. Paulette also knows that small farmers do not trust governments’ or outside organizations’ promises.
 They promise a lot, they seldom follow through.
 Even when they do, they will soon abandon you.
 Self-sustainability is key.